theodi/open-data-certificate/api_approach.md

 When someone enters a data.gov.uk address as a documentation url, a lot of the responses can be automatically filled out.
 The questions are filled out and saved from the client side code, so it may take some effort to also implement this on the server side.

 This would have an impact on the certificate page where you are notified if answers don't match the data-kitten response.

-#### Populating Hidden responses

-A web user is given a sub-set of triggered questions to answer, though answers could be given for any question through the api.

-A possible ramification of this could be that a user could recieve a dataset, want to change an incorrect value but be unable to find it on the questionnaire interface.